- Last Updated: 18 Jul 22

 The use of call center software with effective call routing can help reduce call handling time by routing calls to the most qualified agent to answer the call.

-A wrong agent can also steal time during the initial interaction, thereby increasing your AHT.
+A wrong agent can also steal time during the initial interaction, thereby increasing your average handle time.
 In order to ensure that your customers can speak directly with the most qualified agent from the start, you should have a reliable routing system in place.

-Thus, less time will be spent on hold and transferring calls, which will improve your AHT.
+Thus, less time will be spent on holding and transferring calls, which will reduce your average handle time.

 8. Make use of a knowledge base